aelfric/ncfl-livedocs/events/ld.md

   <https://share.tabroom.com>.
 A link to the sharing space for the round will
   be sent to each debater through the pairing

-- Audio and video recordings of the rounds are prohibited.
-NO ONE (neither competitors nor judges) may record rounds.

 ### Competitors

 - Forfeit time is 10 minutes after the Round is set to start.